replicatedhq/replicated-field-labs/instruqt/airgap-embedded/05-moving-assets-into-place/assignment.md

 airgap like the one we us in this lab, which means you can copy the file directly from a jumpbox or through a bastion host.
-They may have a much more robust airgap requiring a cross-domain solution or burning the bundles to read-only media and using a sneakernet to get move that media to the other side.
+They may have a much more robust airgap requiring a cross-domain solution or burning the bundles to read-only media and using a sneakernet to move that media to the other side.
 Regardless of the requirements, as long as the three assets are available on the isolated network they'll be able to install your application.